ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 Everything from this page should be placed in its own folder.
 This program is able to read and write files without any save-as dialogue.
 A good practice is to never drag anything directly into the folder where this program resides.
 You only really need to listen to this warning if you plan to drag `.pdf` or `.tex` files from this folder that were not created by this program by itself.

-## Convents for creating MS Word documents that work well with this tool
+## Conventions for creating MS Word documents that work well with this tool

 - Always use MS Word's built-in styles.
 Do not attempt to create fake headers by **bolding the text**.
 - Consider using the WordTeX template or the Pandoc docx template if you want inline or source code